Angelo3452/FinestTwins_Modeling_of_the_city_of_Tallinn/README.md

 # FinestTwins - Modeling of the city of Tallinn
-The data, models and material shared through this folder are licensed with Creative Commons — Attribution 4.0 International — CC BY 4.0
+The data, models and material shared through this folder are licensed under a Creative Commons — Attribution 4.0 License (International) — CC BY 4.0: https://creativecommons.org/licenses/by/4.0/

 The work has been carried out within the activities of the FinestTwins project (http://www.finesttwins.eu/)